ZenonEl/TelegramMediaRelayBot/README.md

 The full history of changes can be found in [CHANGELOG.md](CHANGELOG.md).

 ## Future Plans
+- Plugin support system and pre-built plugins for monetisation: It is planned to create a system of plugins that will extend the functionality of the bot.
+This will include plugins that allow you to use the bot for tasks related to commercial activities.
+These plugins will provide additional tools for convenient management and new features, making the bot a universal solution for both personal use and the possibility of monetising it.
+- (Under review) **Mobile device support**: For users who can't keep the bot running smoothly on the servers, there may be an option to run the bot directly on their mobile phone.
+If possible, the database will also be synchronised with the main database.
 - (Under consideration) Adding support for **gallery-dl** to download media from even more platforms.
 - More detailed contact management (~~deletion~~, editing, etc.).
 - ~~Creating and managing contact groups within the bot~~.